Ream-Team/help/writing-editing/left-sidebar/file-explorer/index.md

 nav_order: 1
 ---

-# File Explorer Documentation
+# File Explorer

 ## Overview
-The File Explorer is a core component that allows users to create, modify, and manage files within a project.
-This documentation covers the main features and functionality of the File Explorer interface.
+The File Explorer is a core component in Ream's left sidebar that provides comprehensive file management capabilities.
+It enables users to create, organize, and manage all files within their projects through an intuitive interface.

+## Key Features

+### File Management Interface
+**Description**
+The File Explorer interface provides a hierarchical view of all project files and folders.

+**How to Access**
+Located in the left sidebar of the Ream interface, accessible immediately upon opening any project.

+**Available Features**
+- File tree navigation
+- Create new files/folders via the "+" button
+- File search functionality
+- Deleted files access

+### File Operations
+**Description**
+Comprehensive set of file management operations accessible through the context menu.

+**How to Access**
+Right-click on any file or folder in the File Explorer.

+**Available Options**
+- Create new files/folders
+- Upload files (up to 50MB)
+- Rename files/folders
+- Delete files/folders
+- Download files
+- Copy file paths
+- View file history

+### File History and Recovery
+**Description**
+Track changes and restore previous versions of files.

+**How to Access**
+Select "Show history" from the file context menu.

+**Available Features**
+- Version timeline
+- Author information
+- Version comparison
+- File restoration
+- Deleted file recovery

+## Best Practices
+- Organize files in logical folder structures
+- Use consistent file naming conventions
+- Regularly check deleted files for needed recovery
+- Utilize file paths for cross-referencing in documents
+- Keep file sizes under 50MB for optimal performance

 ## Basic Interface
 ![File Explorer Interface](5c0db99ccb.png)